A7FL

 The American 7s Football League (A7FL) is a sports league in the United States which plays a seven-man version of gridiron football called American 7s Football.
 Launched in 2015, its games are played without football helmets or other protective equipment.
-The A7FL is the only organized level of competition in American 7s football.

 League players are not paid during the season and most of them are primarily amateurs.
 Instead cash prizes are awarded to division and national champs (divided among the roster of roughly 25 players).
 For the 2022 season the prize pool was $50,000.

 History

 Founded in 2014 with play commencing the following year, the A7FL plays a seven-game schedule running from March to May, with playoffs running from June to July.
-It can trace it history to a New York metropolitan area league called Town Beef that started in 2008 and played 7-on-7 full-contact football with no helmets or pads.
+It can trace its history to a New York metropolitan area league called Town Beef that started in 2008 and played 7-on-7 full-contact football with no helmets or pads.
+North Jersey remains one of the two nuclei around which the A7FL's teams are based, the other being the Las Vegas Valley.

 The league primarily attracts semi-professional football players seeking opportunities to stay in shape during spring.
 In 2016, the league participated in a safety study led by the New Jersey Institute of Technology.

 In 2023, the league had its first former NFL starter sign with a team, that being cornerback Dominique Rodgers-Cromartie, who signed with the Tampa Nightcrawlers.